allan6757/code-challenge-1/README.md

 - Base fare: KES 50
 - Per kilometer: KES 15

+  ## How to Use:
+1. Open fare.js in a browser console.
+2. When prompted, enter the trip distance in kilometers.
+3. The estimated fare is displayed in the console.

+Karibu kwa safari ya Pikipiki!

 # challenge 3-Mobile Money Transaction Fee Estimator

 This tool estimates the transaction fee for sending money via mobile services using a simplified rule.